YouBase/white-paper/tree.md

 At the first level, just under the Master Key, bip43 suggests using only one branch, which will identify the purpose of the wallet.
 We propose using branch (x) to identify a data store.

 The next grandchild, or second layer below the master key layer will be designated as a profile layer.
-On this layer, we envision several types of profiles, including: an identity profile set, a health record profile, a financial layer, an online identity layer for social accounts and more.
+On this layer, we envision several types of profiles, including: an identity profile set, a health record profile, a financial profile, a social profile and more.

+As a children to the health profile level, we there will be a collections layer.
+The collections layer will define many different types of health data collections.